 The name Boston Terrier is actually kind of deceiving.
 These pups aren’t classified as terriers at all, but instead are part of the non-sporting group.
 So you don’t have to worry about that terrorizing terrier temperament!

 On the contrary, most Bostons are sweet, cuddly, and clownish.
 They’re also eager to please and are very adaptable to their owner’s lifestyle.

 The Boston is also noisy.

 And I’m not referring to barking.
-Most dogs bark.
+Most dog breeds bark.

 But the Boston Terrier does just a little bit more…

 The Boston Terrier is a cross breed between a bulldog and Englih White Terrier (a breed which is now extinct).

 The initial cross breeding event happened sometime in the 1860s.
 The result of this event was the first Boston Terrier, named Judge.

 In 1870, Judge was sold to an American named William O’ Brien who brought him to Boston, MA where the dog was sold to another Bostonian named Robert C. Hooper.